Top 10 Hotels in Las Vegas

 What we liked: It’s a great all-suite hotel for a business trip, family, or travelers in Vegas on an extended stay.

-4 – The Venetian Resort Las Vegas
+4- The Venetian Resort Las Vegas

 Address: 3355 S Las Vegas Blvd, Las Vegas, NV 89109

 The Venetian is a 5-star grand resort in Las Vegas, and one of the most recognized theme hotels in The Strip.
 Both exteriors and interiors of the hotel replicate its namesake Italian city, Venice.
 On the outside, you’ll find uncanny replicas of Venice’s iconic attractions like the Doge’s Palace, St. Mark’s Square, and the Campanile.
-The indoor is prized for the Venice-inspired grand columns, stunning frescos, gondola rides, and weaving canals.

-The icing on the cake is the selection of large suite-style rooms, featuring drop-gorgeous Italian marble bathrooms, floor-to-ceiling windows, sunken living rooms, and a romantic ambiance.
+Luxury Suites: The icing on the cake is the selection of large suite-style rooms featuring drop-dead gorgeous Italian marble bathrooms, floor-to-ceiling windows, and sunken living rooms.
+Each room comes with a host of luxurious amenities, ranging from pillow menus to lavish soaking tubs.

 What we liked: Nothing beats an indoor gondola ride, plus huge opulent all-suite rooms and free valet parking.